cobwebos/docs/articles/azure-monitor/app/ilogger.md

     {
         services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);

-    // The following be picked up up by Application Insights.
+    // The following be picked up by Application Insights.
         _logger.LogInformation("From ConfigureServices.
 Services.AddMVC invoked");
     }